Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/standard.md

 ### TextProperty

-The `TextProperty` class stores its value as a `string`, and converts any value to a string using the `Convert.ToString` method.
+The `TextProperty` class stores its value as a `string` and converts any value to a string using the `Convert.ToString` method.

 If you set the `Size` of your text property to any positive number, then it will validate that the length of the stored string is no longer than the specified size.

 ### BooleanProperty

 The `BooleanProperty` class stores its value as a `bool?` to allow storing `null` values.
-It can convert the input string to a boolean using various formats, e.g. "true", "1" or "yes" for the `true` value, and the "false", "0" or "no" for the `false` value.
+It can convert the input string to a boolean using various formats, e.g. "true", "1" or "yes" for the `true` value, and "false", "0" or "no" for the `false` value.

 :::tip
 You can customize the list of strings that represent `true` or `false` values by setting the corresponding static arrays `BooleanProperty.TrueStrings` and `BooleanProperty.FalseStrings` respectively.